mitmproxy/mitmproxy/docs/tutorials/transparent-dhcp.rst

     Apply changes:

+    if on Ubuntu 16.04 or newer:

+    >>> sudo systemctl restart dnsmasq

+    if on Ubuntu 12.04 or 14.04:

     >>> sudo service dnsmasq restart

     Your **proxied machine** in the internal virtual network should now receive an IP address via DHCP: